dcos/shakedown/README.md

 Shakedown is licensed under the Apache License, Version 2.0.
 For additional information, see the [LICENSE](LICENSE) file included at the root of this repository.

-## Reporting Issues
+## Reporting issues

-Please report issues and submit feature requests for Shakedown by [creating an issue in the DC/OS JIRA with the "shakedown" component](https://dcosjira.atlassian.net/secure/CreateIssueDetails!init.jspa?pid=10001&issuetype=10003&components=10700).
+Please report issues and submit feature requests for Shakedown by [creating an issue in the DC/OS JIRA with the "Shakedown" component](https://dcosjira.atlassian.net/secure/CreateIssueDetails!init.jspa?pid=10001&issuetype=10003&components=10700).

 ## Contributing